A story suggests that a woman who was trapped on a deserted island for seven years was rescued thanks to Google Earth. Is this story true or false?

 The website which produced this story provided no sources, and there are no corroborating reports to be found anywhere online.
-News-Hound.org was only registered in January 2014 – although it has articles posted that pre-date its registration.
+News-Hound.org was registered in January 2014 – but it contains articles which pre-date its registration.
 The website has numerous outlandish stories, such as the claim that a man sued his wife for being too ugly (see our coverage of that one here) or a mermaid which washed ashore after a hurricane (our response).

 The True Story

 Thanks to several commenters for noting that some of the text in the fake article was taken verbatim from the true story of Ed Stafford who spent 60 days on a deserted island in the Pacific, reported by the Daily Mail back in 2013.